ptitSeb/box86/USAGE.md

 #### BOX86_EMULATED_LIBS
  * XXXX[:YYYYY] force lib XXXX (and YYYY...) to be emulated (and not wrapped) Some games use old version of some lib, with an ABI incompatible with native version.
-Note that LittleInferno for example is auto detected, and libvorbis.so.0 is automatical added to emulated libs (Don't Starve may need that on SDL2 too)
+Note that LittleInferno for example is auto detected, and libvorbis.so.0 is automatical added to emulated libs, and same for Don't Starve (and Together / Server variant) that use an old SDL2 too

 #### BOX86_ALLOWMISSINGLIBS
 Allow box86 to continue even if a lib is missing